-There are 24 existing trees on-site, 16 of which are defined as "protected" by the SMC.
+An arborist report was prepared for the project, which evaluated 24 trees, 19 of which are defined as "protected" by the SMC.
 Protected trees are those with trunks greater than 38 inches in circumference as measured 4.5 feet from grade.
 A majority of the protected trees are located along the site perimeter and will be preserved during construction.
+Of the 19 protected trees, nine trees are proposed for removal.
 Two Coast Redwood trees located in the middle of the site are proposed for removal as they will conflict with the location of the building.
 One additional significant-sized Black Locust tree, located along the site frontage within the City right-of-way, is proposed for removal to accommodate a new sidewalk and driveways.
+The remaining six protected trees for removal are Eucalyptus trees that are located along the rear property line.
+These Eucalyptus trees conflict with the proposed location of the parking structure and stormwater detention ponds.
 As a condition of approval, the applicant will be required to replace all of the protected trees that are removed with a minimum of 36-inch boxed specimen trees.
 In addition, a tree protection plan is needed to minimize damage to trees during construction.
 As conditioned, the final landscaping plan will be reviewed by staff prior to building permit submittal.

 SMC Section 19.37.070 states that at least 50% of the parking areas must be shaded within 15 years after the establishment of the lot.
-The preliminary landscaping plan demonstrates compliance with this requirement.
+The preliminary landscaping plan demonstrates compliance with this requirement by providing about 50% shading.
 The following Guidelines were considered in the analysis of the project landscaping:

 Industrial Design Guidelines (Landscaping) Comments A2.
 All areas not in use by structures, driveways, and parking spaces shall be properly landscaped.
 The project will retain most of the existing mature trees on-site and additional trees are proposed throughout the parking lot.
 The preliminary landscaping plan shows all areas not utilized by structures, parking, and driveways planted with groundcover, shrubs and trees.
 A5.
 Walls and fences shall be integrated into landscape design.
-Design guidelines illustrate low screen walls/fencing between on-site parking areas and the public sidewalk.
-Staff recommends incorporating low walls or additional planting into the final landscape plan.to increase screening along street frontages.
+No walls or fences are proposed.
+Existing mature perimeter trees and new trees help to provide a natural buffer around the site.

-Parking/Circulation: SMC 19.46.100 requires a minimum of 2 parking spaces per 1,000 square feet and a maximum of 4 spaces per 1,000 square feet, or a minimum of 105 spaces and a maximum of 210 spaces for the project.
-The proposed project complies with the parking requirements by providing 179 parking spaces.
-Most of the proposed parking spaces are located underground which helps to minimize the view of parking at the ground level.
+Parking/Circulation: SMC 19.46.100 requires a minimum of two parking spaces per 1,000 square feet and a maximum of four spaces per 1,000 square feet, or a minimum of 105 spaces and a maximum of 210 spaces for the project.
+The proposed project complies with the parking requirements by providing 170 parking spaces.
+A row of surface parking spaces are proposed along the right (north) property line.
+Most of the parking spaces will be located within the detached parking spaces at the back of the site.
+The distribution of parking and low-profile design of the parking structure help to minimize the look of parking from the street.
+Vehicular access to the site is provided by two driveways off of Pastoria Ave., one of which also serves as a secondary access point required for emergency vehicles.
 The preliminary parking lot striping plan shows compliance with parking lot design requirements, such as universal stall dimensions, double-striping, wheel stops, and maintenance of driveway vision triangles.
 As conditioned, a final parking lot striping plan demonstrating conformance to SMC 19.46 and Design Guidelines will be reviewed by staff prior to submittal of a building permit.